HostileNinja72/HostileNinja72.github.io/content/posts/leetcode/minspeed.md

 ## Reformulating the problem

-We first try to reformulate the problem so we can easily write it as an solve algorithm.
+Let's begin by reformulating the problem to make it easier to develop a solution algorithm.

-From the explanation, if we are in an integer hour, we depart immediately, so the time will be
+Given the problem, if we are at an exact integer hour, we can depart immediately.
+In this case, the time taken for the $i^{\text{th}}$ train ride is:

 $$
 \begin{aligned}